 "Commander DiMarco," Walt said, "What's our next move?"

 "First, I'm removing Mac Merrick from undercover work; he's not exactly a secret anymore.
 I'll use him as an investigator for our task force.
 We need to find this Angel.
-Ms. Varian is right; she is girl knows more about this mob than any of us.
-We’ll do a sweep of all the city's self-defense instructors to see if any of them have trained her.
+Ms. Varian is right; this girl knows more about this mob than any of us.
+We’ll sweep all the city's self-defense instructors to see if any of them have trained her.

-We caught a break when the lady who videoed the attempted assassination agreed to let us have the video exclusively in exchange for box seats at a Cubs game.
+We caught a break when the tourist who videoed the attempted assassination agreed to let us have the video exclusively in exchange for box seats at a Cubs game.
 The FBI blurred out Angel's face, returning the modified video to us.

-Once again, the excellent image of her face today, and her prints, and the small DNA sample yielded absolutely nothing.
+Once again, the excellent image of her face today, her prints, and the small DNA sample yielded absolutely nothing.
 She's still a ghost."